-Prior to the excavation it was assumed that feature 2 (see Figure 4, an interpretation of the features seen in trench 1), the drain attached to the eastern retaining wall, would link up with the drain that runs beneath the internal corridor.
+Figure 4.
+Interpretation of figures seen in trench 1

 However, there is no subsurface connection between the two features and we currently think that feature 2 lead to a soak away.
 It, and the associated brick built drain, appear to have been added to the eastern retaining wall, almost certainly to cope with a drainage problem that arose after the construction of the stables.